Sumitkumar-07/AdvancedResume_Analyzer/README.md

 The application uses a **MySQL database** to store user data.
 You can find the database configuration in the code.

+## Important
+- Make sure to write your Mysql credential in the code in place of localhost,user,pass

 ## Data Visualization

 The README file includes data visualization using **Plotly**, displaying pie charts for predicted job fields and user experience levels based on the collected user data.